BrandonReynolds5/CS635-M6-Project3/documentation/README.md

 ---
 ## Running the Interpreter

-You can run the interpreter from the `src` directory by passing a turtle program file as a command line argument.
+You can run the interpreter from the root directory by passing a turtle program file as a command line argument.
 All turtle programs can be found in the 'turtle_programs' directory.

 ### Basic Usage